GJZwiers/birdie/docs/index.md

 deno run --allow-net=deno.land mod.ts
 ```

-If you want to use multiple of Birdie's modules in a single file, you just have
+If you want to use multiple `birdie` modules in a single file, you just have to
-to create an alias for at least one of the `import`ed initialization functions,
+create an alias for at least one of the `import`ed init functions, though for
-though for clarity it is recommended to alias all in these kinds of scenarios:
+clarity it is recommended to alias all in these kinds of scenarios:

 ```typescript
 import {